ReVision-Implant/neural-simulation/v1_Anke/README.md

      and weights are stored in the edges.h5 files, more complient with the SONATA format.
 -->

+### 1. Build_files
-- build_files/ - scripts and properties for (re)building the V1 network
+ - scripts and properties for (re)building the V1 network
+### 2. Components
-- components/ - parameters, morphology, model and mechanisms files used to instantiate individual cells and synapses, as well as python files containing helper functions.
+- parameters, morphology, model and mechanisms files used to instantiate individual cells and synapses, as well as python files containing helper functions.
+- under mechanisms/modfiles you will find a modfile called mammalian_spike_Anke.mod.
+This modfile was added to the orginal mechanisms of the V1 model and contains the equations defining the ionchannels in the active axon models.
+- New modfiles can be added (and compiled) under mechanisms/modfiles

+### 3. Exp folders
 - exp#/ - each folder contains the config.json, output, plotting scripts and some helper files of one experiment.
 For more info about the contents of this folder, refer to the [README.md in exp0/](exp0/README.md).
   - 0 - monopolar stimulation
   - 1 - current steering in 8 directions (only experiment to use full size V1 model)